 The Monk Who Sold His Ferrari Summary

-The Monk Who Sold His Ferrari is a self-help book by Robin Sharma, a writer and motivational speaker.
+The Monk Who Sold His Ferrari Summary. it is a self-help book by Robin Sharma, a writer and motivational speaker.
 The book is a business fable derived from Sharma's personal experiences after leaving his career as a litigation lawyer at the age of 25.

 The Monk Who Sold His Ferrari Summary